ukusann/SAI/README.md

 Follow these instructions to make changes in the project

 - Create (or go to) your specific branch
-    - Check 'git checkout' command
+    - Check 'git checkout' command test
 - Make your changes
     - Check 'git add' command
 - Push the changes in your branch